TheRealAnonymous008/quartz/content/details/economics/Money.md

 	* **Hedging** - using a financial transaction to protect oneself against a risk from one of the investments.
 In exchange for a fee, any conversions for an investment is guaranteed a fixed exchange rate.
 	* Portfolio investments contribute a lot to the foreign exchange market

 * *Appreciating currency benefits the suppliers.
 Depreciating currency benefits the demanders.*
-	* A consequence of this --  appreciating domestic currency means a reduction of exports and addition of more imports.

 * **Dealers**, which are banks or firms, facilitate foreign exchange in the **interbank market**.